Compliance & Governance

 EmergencyAPI is operated by SEY Solutions (ABN 13 531 353 123), a registered Australian business.

-We aggregate real-time emergency incident and warning data from 28 official Australian government feeds plus national sources (Geoscience Australia, satellite hotspot data) into a single standardised API.
+We aggregate real-time emergency incident and warning data from official Australian government feeds across all 8 states, plus a few clearly-flagged community-decoded sources and national data (Geoscience Australia, satellite hotspot data), into a single standardised API.

 We Operate as a Warnings Republisher